Max Weight Independent Set in sparse graphs with no long claws: Introduction

 A similar application of a border version of the problem to postpone branching in recursion appeared for example in the technique of recursive understanding~\cite{DBLP:conf/focs/KawarabayashiT11,DBLP:journals/siamcomp/ChitnisCHPP16}.

-Let us return to our setting, where we have a set $X$ of size $\Oh(t \log n)$ and an extended strip decomposition of $G-N[X]$ with particles of size at most half of the size of $V(G)$.
+Let us return to our setting, where we have a set $X$ of size $\Oh(dt + t \log n)$ and an extended strip decomposition of $G-N[X]$ with particles of size at most half of the size of $V(G)$.
 We would like to remove $N[X]$ from the graph, indicate $N(N[X])$ as terminals and solve \textsc{Border MWIS} in $(G-N[X],\weight,T := N(N[X]))$ using the extended strip decomposition for recursion.
-Note that, thanks to the bounded degree assumption, the size of $T = N(N[X])$ is bounded by $\Oh(t \maxdeg^2 \log n)$.
+Note that, thanks to the bounded degree assumption, the size of $T = N(N[X])$ is bounded by $\Oh(dt \maxdeg^2 + t \maxdeg^2 \log n)$.

-This approach \emph{almost} works: the only problem is that, as the recursion progresses, the set of terminals accummulates and its size can grow beyond the initial $\Oh(t \maxdeg^2 \log n)$ bound.
-Luckily, this can be remedied in a standard way: we alternate recursive steps where Theorem~\ref{thm:ICALP:weight} is invoked with $U=V(G)$ with steps where Theorem~\ref{thm:ICALP:weight} is invoked with $U=T$.
-In this manner, we can maintain a bound of $\Oh(t \maxdeg^2 \log n)$ on the number of terminals in every recursive call.
-Note that this bound also guarantees that the size of the domain of the requested function $f_{G,\weight,T}$ is of size $n^{\Oh(t \maxdeg^2)}$, which is within the promised time bound.
+This approach \emph{almost} works: the only problem is that, as the recursion progresses, the set of terminals accummulates and its size can grow beyond the initial $\Oh(dt \maxdeg^2 + t \maxdeg^2 \log n)$ bound.
+Luckily, this can be remedied in a standard way: we alternate recursive steps where \cref{thm:ICALP:weight} is invoked with $U=V(G)$ with steps where \cref{thm:ICALP:weight} is invoked with $U=T$.
+In this manner, we can maintain a bound of $\Oh(dt \maxdeg^2 + t \maxdeg^2 \log n)$ on the number of terminals in every recursive call.
+Note that this bound also guarantees that the size of the domain of the requested function $f_{G,\weight,T}$ is of size $2^{\Oh(dt \maxdeg^2)} n^{\Oh(t \maxdeg^2)}$, which is within the promised time bound.

-We remark that this approach is arguably significantly simpler and more direct than the decomposition techniques used in~\cite{ACDR21} and, furthermore, results in a much better dependency on $\maxdeg$ in the exponent in the final running time bound.

-Let us now move to the more general setting of Theorem~\ref{thm:main-biclique}.
-Here, the starting point are recent results of Wei{\ss}auer~\cite{DBLP:journals/siamdm/Weissauer19} and Lozin and Razgon~\cite{DBLP:journals/ejc/LozinR22} that show that in the $S_{t,t,t}$-free case, excluding a biclique as a subgraph is not that much different than bounding the maximum degree.
+Let us now move to the more general setting of \cref{thm:main-biclique}.
+Here, the starting points are the recent results of Wei{\ss}auer~\cite{DBLP:journals/siamdm/Weissauer19} and Lozin and Razgon~\cite{DBLP:journals/ejc/LozinR22} that show that in the $S_{t,t,t}$-free case, excluding a biclique as a subgraph is not that much different than bounding the maximum degree.

 A \emph{$k$-block} in a graph is a set of $k$ vertices, no two of which can be separated by deleting fewer than $k$ vertices.
 The following result was shown by Wei{\ss}auer (we refer to preliminaries for standard definitions of tree decompositions and torsos).